 Photo by Artie Limmer for Texas Tech University System

-We are pleased to debut the new Autism Resources area of our website.
+Please visit the Autism Resources area of our website.
 There you will find resources including an array of information about autism, evidence-based intervention practices, navigating the special education process, and links to tools and suggestions you can start using today.

 You will find information about services for individuals of all ages and across all life areas.
 Please drop in and check it out!